-rey illioilliation - ioi explanat ory notes, st CC Appendix A

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 8 February 2023

-Policy published on school website 15 March 2023

-Policy contact name and position on Julie Fossey, Headteacher

-Amendments after determination -

-Department for Education scho ol number 878-4023

-Age range 11 to 16

-Type of school Academy secondary school

-Admissions authority Ted Wragg Trust

-Normal round intake Year 7

-Published Admission Number 2 2024-25 260

-Priority for children to another s etting No

-Priority for children from another Alphington Primary School

-- - Bowhill Primary School

-Ide Primary School

-Montgomery Primary School

-Redhills Community Primary School

-St Thomas Primary School

-Priority for children from another er setting, Exwick Heights Primary School

-member of the academy trust Whipton Barton Junior School

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport fro m Yes, if this is the closest school available to home

-Devon County Council 1 Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information For Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Y

-When to apply ber to 31 October 2023

-Decision 1 March 2

-When to appeal from 15 April 2024 or from 20 school days after the refusal, whichever is later 2

-Deadline to submit appeal 22 April 2024

-Deadline to hear appeal 26 June 20 20243

-Key Dates In-Year admission

-ne 2024 for Year Groups 8 to 11

-ptember 2024 for Year 7

-Decision within 15 school days of an application

-chool days after refusal

-Deadline to hear appeal within 30 school days of the form being submitted
+Key information.
+For glossary and explanatory notes, see Appendix A. ink to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 21 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Julie Fossey, Headteacher Amendments after determination Department for Education school number 878-4023 Age range 11 to 16 secondary school Early Years provision No Type of school Academy Admissions authority Ted Wragg Trust Normal round intake, (relevant age group) Year 7 Published Admission Number 2025-26 252 Priority for children from another setting Alphington Primary School Bowhill Primary School Ide Primary School Montgomery Primary School Redhills Community Primary School St Thomas Primary School Priority for children from another setting, member of the academy trust Exwick Heights Primary School Whipton Barton Junior School Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 1 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round admission 1 September to 31 October 2024.
+Late applications accepted 2 Normal round decision 3 March 2025 When to appeal from 31 March 2025 or from 20 school days after the refusal 3 Deadline to submit appeal 4 22 April 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 24 June 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 8 to 11 from 1 September 2025 for Year 7 In-year decision from 1 September 2025 for Year 7 In-year decision from 1 September 2025 for Year 7 within 15 school days of an application